-EDC has implemented an anti-corruption program to educate our customers and employees about corruption and to minimize our exposure to potentially corrupt business practices.
+EDC has implemented an anti-corruption program to educate its customers and employees about corruption and to minimize its exposure to potentially corrupt business practices.

-- Like other export credit agencies, EDC's anti-corruption program aims to ensure detection and deterrence of corrupt activities by, among other things, enhancing anti-corruption requirements in our financing and insurance transactions. - EDC's Code of Conduct, holds our employees to the highest ethical standards, minimizing EDC's exposure to potential liability and enhancing our reputation for integrity and honesty.
-Our code establishes that "we have zero tolerance for bribery and corruption.
-We are dedicated to conducting our business responsibly, free of any form of bribery or corruption and in compliance with all applicable anti-bribery and anti-corruption laws and regulations."
+- Like other export credit agencies, EDC's anti-corruption program aims to ensure detection and deterrence of corrupt activities by, among other things, enhancing anti-corruption requirements in its financing and insurance transactions. - EDC's Code of Business Ethics and Code of Conduct, available at edc.ca, hold its employees to the highest ethical standards, minimizing EDC's exposure to potential liability and enhancing its reputation for integrity and honesty.